null How we keep your information safe

 - enter our competitions such as our RSPCA Young Photographer Awards.

 Our competitions and fundraising events may request specific information about the age of participants.
 Where appropriate, we will seek the consent from a parent, guardian or carer before collecting information about young people under 13.
-For young people aged between 13 and 17, we request that the individual inform their parents or other legal guardian before continuing with any service they wish to request from us.
+For young people aged between 13 and 17, we request that the individual informs their parents or other legal guardian before continuing with any service they wish to request from us.
 We aim to have clear, separate privacy notices for children so that they are able to understand what will happen to their personal data, and what rights they have.